Gen Z marketing requires more than simply selling a product.

 “We’re 3x more likely than older generations to believe a company has a role in improving society,” adds Larry.

-Their content not only helps to normalize stretch marks and body hair, but they value self-expression and are vocal advocates for LGBTQ+ rights and the decriminalization of sex work.
+Their content not only helps to normalize stretch marks and body hair, but they are vocal advocates for body positivity and dismantling myths about sexual health.

 The takeaway?
 Establishing your brand’s values and communicating them effectively is key to connecting with Gen Z.

-Manage your Instagram like a pro: schedule your posts, videos, and stories all in one place with Later.
+Manage your social media content like a pro: schedule your posts, videos, and stories all in one place with Later.
 Get started today!

 #2: Be Transparent & Accountable

-The next step in your Gen Z marketing strategy is to ensure you’re being transparent and taking accountability for any missteps.
+The next step in your Gen Z marketing strategy is to be transparent and publicly take accountability for any missteps.

 “Brand trust is only second to price in terms of determining what brands we’re going to support.
 You’ve seen brands trip up because they’ve not upheld the standards that they’ve been communicating,” explains Larry.

 Company culture matters to Gen Z, and your brand should hold the same values externally and internally.